-McLaurin was a senator from South Carolina and was a Democrat.
+McLaurin was a senator from South Carolina as a Democrat.
 He served from 1897 to 1903.

 He was previously the representative for South Carolina’s 6th congressional district as a Democrat from 1895 to 1897; the representative for South Carolina’s 6th congressional district as a Democrat from 1893 to 1895; and the representative for South Carolina’s 6th congressional district as a Democrat from 1891 to 1893.